sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * '''Dyck Word''' -- Discussions about getting Dyck Words inherits from Word Paths.
 Comparisons of efficiency.
 (Sébastien Labbé).
  * '''Word Morphism''' -- Word Morphism actually herits from SageObject and it should be a more general Morphism class.
 (Sébastien Labbé).
  * '''Language''' -- Create a Language class.
 (Sébastien Labbé).

-'''NCSF'''
- * Mike Zabrocki sent me (Franco) an implementation of noncommutative symmetric functions in Sage.
-I'll have it with me at the meeting to share and discuss.
-(It's not on the patch server because he finds the instructions complicated, which brings me to another point below.)
+ * Discussion about the datastructure as child (anti?)design pattern

 '''Documentation'''
  * '''Patch Server Guide''' -- Write a better guide for the patch server.
 It's currently way too long, and a shorter, concise version would be better.
- * '''User's Guide''' -- descriptions of and how to use the fundamental sage-combinat data structures: CombinatorialClass, CombinatorialObject, CombinatorialAlgebra, LazyFamily, ...
+ * '''User's Guide''' -- descriptions of and how to use the fundamental sage-combinat data structures: CombinatorialClass, CombinatorialObject, CombinatorialFreeModule, Categories, Family, ...

 '''Posets''' (FrancoSaliola)
- * the posets code in Sage needs to be re-designed to integrated properly with the rest of sage-combinat.
+ * the posets code in Sage needs to be re-designed to integrate properly with the rest of sage-combinat.
- * design discussions for abstract larger/infinite posets
+ * design discussions for abstract larger/lazy/infinite posets

+'''Categories'''
+ * Design and naming convention discussions
+ * Put it to intensive use: the NCSF and representation theory projects will be perfect for this

+'''NCSF'''
+ * Mike Zabrocki sent me (Franco) an implementation of noncommutative symmetric functions in Sage.
+I'll have it with me at the meeting to share and discuss.
+(It's not on the patch server because he finds the instructions complicated, which brings to the patch server point).

-'''Representation Theory of Finite Dimensional Algebras'''
+'''Representation Theory of Finite Dimensional Algebras and monoids'''
  * '''Desosseur''' -- Computing the Cartan invariant and more generally representation theory of finite dimensional algebras (FlorentHivert, FrancoSaliola).
  * a basic class for the quiver of an algebra
+ * The core work will be on the subspace and quotient for combinatorial free modules, and corresponding category framework

 '''Miscellaneous'''
  * deal with more of the [[http://wiki.sagemath.org/combinat/Weirdness|quirks and weirdness issues]].
  * '''Set Partition (with no s)''' -- Implement Set Partition as a child of Set Partitions.
 Use the code from Disjoint Set which is already in the sage-combinat tree.
 See trac #5039.
 (Sébastien Labbé).
+ * Fix Anne's bug with Partitions(0)
 == Talks ==

 If you would like to give a talk, for example, to demonstrate your code, then add your name and topic to the list.
 These talks should be not more than 20 minutes (since we want a lot of time to code).

  * '''Sage-Combinat Development''' -- how to install sage-combinat; how to update; how to contribute (hg, patch server, trac, ....).
-(Who wants to lead this?)
+(Nicolas)
  * '''Cythonize python files''' -- The key points to do when translating a python file already in sage into cython.
 (Who wants to lead this?)
+ * '''The new category framework''' -- Design and usage (Nicolas)